f4b6a3/tsid-creator/README.md

 long random = tsid.getRandom(); // 305516
 ```

-A key generator that makes substitution easy if necessary:
+Use a key generator that makes substitution easy if necessary:

 ```java
 package com.example;